Here's the tl;dr:

 The results absolutely blew us away.
 Without changing how many meetings teams have, we estimate that Rise can get back hundreds of hours to focus every week.
 There's even more potential, since the scheduler is quite conservative: we skip events that are long, with external people or are overlapping other events, for example.
 So far we ran the reports for about 30 different companies, and here are some results:

 The Rise web app is written in TypeScript using React and Mobx.
 It is using websockets to receive real-times updates from the backend.
-We are looking for a frontend engineer to take the web app to the next level.
+We are looking for a frontend engineer that works on all aspects of the app, but primarily focusses on the foundation that sits in between the UX and the backend.

 What you'll be working on